-Ways Of Remembering
+Ways of Remembering

 We offer a number of different options from which you may choose to remember your loved one.
 When making your choice it is important to remember that we are committed to maintaining the appearance of a natural woodland.
-It is for this reason that we do not allow grave spaces to be marked with artificial materials, such as, ceramic vases, flowerpots, plastic flowers, toys, windmills, balloons, lanterns, or any other item that would not be in keeping with a natural woodland setting.
+It is for this reason that we do not allow grave spaces to be marked with artificial materials, such as, ceramic vases, plastic flowerpots, plastic flowers, toys, windmills, balloons, lanterns, or any other item that would not be in keeping with a natural woodland setting.
 We therefore ask you to use one of the following ways to mark the resting place.

 Creating a natural setting